suf·fer (sfr) – v. suf·fered, suf·fer·ing, suf·fers

 This scripture talks about good AND bad happening and how God will always be with us through it.
 It doesn’t say, “Believe in God and you will be set for life.”

-Truth is, I don’t know why good things happen to good people…or why the young and innocent leave the earth too soon and in ways that tear your soul out of you and leave it weeping endlessly.
+Truth is, I don’t know why bad things happen to good people…or why the young and innocent leave the earth too soon and in ways that tear your soul out of you and leave it weeping endlessly.
 I just can’t wrap my brain around it…but what I do know is that we are not alone.
 I truly believe that the path God sets for you will not lead where His Love cannot hold you and carry you.

 I wanted to share with you 2 families who have taken their suffering and shared it with the world – raw, unedited, and honest about their struggles, their fears, and their weakness.
 During the worst of times, their suffering has bled joy.